 What is cluster feeding or bunch feeding?

-During the day baby might breastfeed a few times and sleep in-between.
-In the evenings they catch up with a period of continuous feeding.
+During the day, Baby might only breastfeed a few times and sleep in-between feedings.
+In the evenings, Baby might try to catch up on lost feedings, with a period of continuous feeding.

 * Breast milk supply is generally lower in the evenings and evening feed breast milk is not as rich as morning breast milk.

-* Baby might have extra sucking needs in the evening.
+* Baby might have extra sucking, and bonding needs in the evening.

 * Milk flow is sometimes slower in the evenings.